prithvikannan/cs-111/Notes.md

 - **batching is good for throughput, bad for latency**

 ## Generalizing abstractions for device drivers

 - Many commonalities
 - Device driver interface (DDI)
   - Standard device driver entry points
   - Entry points corresponding to system calls (open, read, write)

+# File systems

+## Persistent data storage

+- Raw storage blocks
+  - Hard drive, SSD
+- Database
+  - Extra overhead and structure
+- **File system**
+  - Organized method that is logical to developers
+  - Inspired by physical file cabinets
+  - Every unit is a file
+  - Goals: persistence, easy access, performance (as fast as CPU), reliability (survives crashes), security (using access control lists)

+## File system and hardware

+- HDD much slower than SSD
+  - 50-70x slower
+  - SSD has no penalty for random access
+  - HDD must spin far to get to new location
+- Data and metadata
+  - Data - actual information in the file
+  - Metadata - information about the file; permissions, size, timestamp
+  - Need to be stored persistently
+- File system needs to be agnostic to hardware
+  - RAID, SSD, HDD, etc.

+## File system API

+- File container operations
+  - Changing the information about a file, not editing the actual file
+  - Ownership, protection, create/destroy, links
+- Directory applications
+  - Create/update directories
+  - Find files by name
+  - List files
+- File I/O
+  - Read and write to file
+  - Seek
+  - Map into address space (MMIO)

+## Layered abstractions

+- At the top, apps think they are accessing files
+- At the bottom, various block devices are reading and writing blocks
+- Virtual file system (VFS) layer
+  - Interface for different file system implementations
+  - File system layer implements interface (with different goals)

+## File systems and block I/O

+- Implements async read/write
+- Unified LRU buffer cache to optimize locality
+  - Users read/write contiguous blocks or same files

+## File system control structure

+- File consists of multiple data blocks
+- Finding information needs to be fast
+- Files can be sparesly populated
+- On disk and in memory version
+- On disk version
+  - Contains pointers to blocks
+- In-memory version
+  - Open files
+  - All processes must share this version
+  - Contains pointers to memory
+  - Maintains dirty bits to update disk copy

+## File system structure

+- Live on block-oriented devices, use blocks to store user data
+- Need to have pointers
+- Boot block
+  - 0th block is use for code allowing to boot the OS
+  - File systems start at block 1
+- Managing alllocated space
+  - Internal/external fragmentation, paging
+- Linked extents (DOS method)
+  - File control block has a pointer to the next chunk
+  - Use a pointer table to speed up searches
+  - File allocation table (FAT) holds next cluster number for each cluster
+  - Capacity of file system is determined by "width" of FAT table
+    - Can accomodate larger chunks
+- System V (Unix method)
+  - Inode - in memory file descriptors
+  - Dinode - on disk file desciptors
+  - Open file references stored in process descriptor
+  - Open file instance descriptors (unique to each process)
+  - Processes can share an open fd